 Engaging Private Capital for Great Lakes Green Infrastructure Financing

-The team will focus in the Northeast Ohio Regional Sewer District (NEORSD) service area in greater Cleveland and the City of Grand Rapids, Michigan – two cities with distinctly different existing conditions and opportunity sets that represent a large cross-section of Great Lakes communities.
+This project piloted two new financing approaches to facilitate the installation of green stormwater infrastructure (GSI) on both private and public property in the Great Lakes region.
+The team selected two municipal partners: the City of Grand Rapids, Michigan and the Northeast Ohio Regional Sewer District (NEORSD) service area in greater Cleveland – two cities with opportunity sets that represent a large cross-section of Great Lakes communities.

-This pilot project is the result of a design grant where the team explored different financing options that would facilitate private investment in the installation and operation of green infrastructure on both public and private property in the Great Lakes region.
+This project is the result of a design grant where the team explored different financing options that would facilitate private investment in the installation and operation of green infrastructure on both public and private property in the Great Lakes region.